informatics-isi-edu/echo_lab_assistant/docs/DataRetrieval.md

 # DataRetrieval Class
 Invoked when Retrieval/Get intent is returned.
 Contains methods for all Get intents

+## Constructor(ermrest,experiment_id,user)
+ - Takes an instance of ErmrestHandler class
+ - Takes the experiment id to grab data from
+ - Takes the username to grab data from

 ## _get_experiment_data(column) method
 Gets data from the colum provided out of the 'experiment_data' table based on the experiment id and username provided in the constructor.